We’ve all experienced moments of performance anxiety.

-A 10-20mg dose of Propranolol one hour before a stress-inducing event can keep your heart rate level, your breathing steady, and your trembling (and sweating) subdued for several hours.
+A 10-20mg dose of this beta-blocker drug one hour before a stress-inducing event can keep your heart rate level, your breathing steady, and your trembling (and sweating) hands subdued for several hours.

 For most patients, Propranolol’s half-life is around 4 hours.

-A medication’s half-life is the time it takes for the medication in our bodies to be reduced by 50%.
-So, Propranolol should give you at least 3-4 hours of relief from the physical symptoms of performance anxiety.
+Half-life is the time it takes for the medication in our bodies to be reduced by 50%.
+So, your prescription should give you at least 3-4 hours of relief from the physical symptoms of performance anxiety.

-As Propranolol’s effects are most potent within the first 4 hours, you’ll want to time your dosage correctly.
+The effects of Propranolol are most potent within the first 4 hours, so you’ll want to time your dosage correctly.
 If you take it too close to your event, it may not have kicked in yet.
 Too early, though, and the effects might wear off by the time you get up on stage.

-Taking your prescribed dosage one hour before your pivotal moment is the general recommendation from doctors to ensure you get the most benefit from your beta-blockers.
+Taking your prescribed dosage one hour before your pivotal moment is the general recommendation from doctors to ensure you get the most benefit from your beta-blocker prescription.

-Once Propranolol is in your system, it takes roughly 1-2 days for your body to completely clear it.
-Propranolol’s half-life is short, so it metabolizes quickly, and the Propranolol dosage for anxiety (10-20mg) is fairly low.
+Once this medication is in your system, it takes roughly 1-2 days for your body to completely clear it.
+Its half-life is short, so it metabolizes quickly, and the Propranolol dosage for anxiety is fairly low.

 In order to lower the risk of interactions or side effects, you should wait until Propranolol exits your system completely before taking another medication.
-And always check with your doctor about possible interactions and side effects before taking Propranolol.
+And always be sure to review your treatment plan or check with your doctor about possible interactions and side effects before taking this medication.

-Propranolol is a prescription medication and may not be right for everyone.
-A consultation with one of our board-certified doctors can help you decide if it is the right choice to treat your performance anxiety.
+This is is a prescription drug and may not be right for everyone.
+A consultation with one of our board-certified doctors can help you decide if it is the right choice in your case.

 Reviewed by Dr. Alex Dimitriu